ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

 *Full project with complete code and datasets available on my Github [repository](https://github.com/ruthgn/Hotel-Booking-Cancellation-Prediction).*

-Every year, more than 140 million bookings made on the internet and many hotel bookings made through top-visited travel websites like Booking.com, Expedia.com, Hotels.com, etc. According to Google data, hotels are booked in advance of 12 weeks.
-We will use hotel booking data from 2015-2017 to classify and predict whether or not an individual hotel booking will be cancelled.
+Every year, there are more than 140 million bookings made on the internet.
+Most hotel bookings are placed via popular travel sites like Booking.com, Expedia.com, Hotels.com, etc. According to Google data, hotels are booked up to 12 weeks in advance.

 Let's find the best model to predict hotel booking cancellations using tree-based algorithms based on the features found in the dataset.
 Our goal is to avoid overfitting and find the model that has the highest accuracy.